ComputationalRadiationPhysics/graybat/README.md

 established as an intermediate layer between an application and communication libraries.
 This approach provides a dynamic remapping at run-time, which will allow to address load balancing and fault tolerance for upcoming exascale systems.
+The [Game of Life](src/gol.cc) example provides a full demonstration of utilizing GrayBat in a scientific simulation.

 ##Referencing##